bstienen/bash-course/Step 1: Using the terminal/Lesson 6: Getting help.md

 # Lesson 06: Getting help
-*In this lesson you will learn where to find information about commands and their arguments*
+*In this lesson you will learn where to find information about commands and their options*

 ## Command types
 Commands come in different shapes and sizes, but also in different types.
 Which type of command is in general not incredibly important: the only thing that matters is that is does what it is supposed to do.
 When you want to know more about the command, the type of the command suddenly becomes important however.